TeHikuMedia/nga-tautohetohe/README.md

 1. Run the setup file
 2. Copy taumahi.py and taumahi_tūtira directly into the same directory as the unified_hansard_scraper.py

-This project downloads all the NZ Parliament Hansard debates since 1854 until the present day and then searches through them for strings of text that kōrero te reo Māori.
+This project searches through all the NZ Parliament Hansard debates since 1854 until the present day for strings of text that kōrero te reo Māori.
 The Hansard debates volumes can be accessed online via the official NZ Parliament website: https://www.parliament.nz/en/pb/hansard-debates/historical-hansard/

 The Hansard volumes come in three main digital formats: